cubiq/ComfyUI_IPAdapter_plus/README.md

 ### KSampler configuration suggestions

-The IPAdapter generally requires a few more `steps` than usual, if the result is underwhelming try to add 10+ steps. `ddmin`, `ddpm` and `euler` seem to perform better than others.
+The IPAdapter generally requires a few more `steps` than usual, if the result is underwhelming try to add 10+ steps.
 The model tends to burn the images a little.
 If needed lower the CFG scale.

-The SDXL models are weird but the `noise` option sometimes helps.
+The `noise` option generally grants better results, experiment with it.

 ### IPAdapter + ControlNet